 “I don’t think that they’re terrible paintings,” art critic Ben Davis, a vocal Wiley detractor, told me, “but they don’t benefit from close scrutiny.
 I find them cartoonish and the painting itself flat.
 It seems very formulaic.
 If you think of really good portraiture, you get a sense of emotion, paintings that have a spark of individuality where something of the sitter is captured.
 Wiley’s formula smothers that.
 He’s releasing product lines.
 ‘Here I am releasing my Ethiopia line, my Israel line.’
 He’s not producing a new critical image of black identity.
 He’s an art director selling a formula, a style, that can be translated into a lot of different mediums.”

-7. April 10th was the 20th anniversary of the murder of South African leader Chris Hani by a white, rightwing conspiracy, including a member of the Apartheid parliament (who is still sitting in prison for the murder).
+April 10th, 2013 was the 20th anniversary of the murder of South African leader Chris Hani by a white, rightwing conspiracy, including a member of the Apartheid parliament (who is still sitting in prison for the murder).
 Hani is still one of my personal heroes.
 With struggles over memory now commonplace in South Africa and subject to expedient projects, it’s worth recalling Hani’s impact.
 There’s still not a decent book about Hani out there.
 (I wanted to write about him, but that’s a story for another day.)
-For now, Abbey Lincoln and Max Roach’s “Freedom Day” suffices:
+For now, Abbey Lincoln and Max Roach’s “Freedom Day” suffices.

-8. Emmanuel Eboue, now playing for Galatasaray in Turkey, scored a Messi-like goal (in the words of the venerable Elliot Ross) against Real Madrid in the quarterfinals of the UEFA Champions League this week.
+8. Emmanuel Eboue, now playing for Galatasaray in Turkey, scored a Messi-like goal (in the words of Elliot Ross) against Real Madrid in the quarterfinals of the UEFA Champions League this week.
 Unfortunately Eboue’s goal, and two others by Didier Drogba (of course) and Wesley Sneijder, were not enough to stop Madrid in its quest for a 10th European Cup.
-But we can enjoy the goal again, and this photograph of Drogba congratulating Eboue:
+But we can enjoy the goal again.

-9. That investigate broadsheet National Enquirer and and conservative radio host Rush Limbaugh (stop here if you don’t need to take a shower afterwards) “report” that Chelsea Clinton will adopt an African baby.
+“Investigate” magazine National Enquirer and conservative radio host Rush Limbaugh (stop here if you don’t need to take a shower afterwards) “report” that Chelsea Clinton will adopt an African baby.
 Here’s the Enquirer:

 ‘Chelsea has a heart of gold, and recently everything – from her parents’ health crises, to her and Marc’s inability to conceive and her family’s special devotion to the black community – came together in her mind,’ said the source.